- Starbucks origin story

 - All others, which is related instead to the development of new products, thus called “channel development”and “includes roasted whole bean and ground coffees, premium Tazo® teas, Starbucks- and Tazo-branded single-serve products, a variety of ready-to-drink beverages, such as Frappuccino®, Starbucks Doubleshot® and Starbucks Refreshers® beverages and other branded products sold worldwide through channels such as grocery stores, warehouse clubs, specialty retailers, convenience stores and U.S. foodservice accounts“

 Is Starbucks a chain or franchising?
 Understanding Starbucks business strategy

 If we look at the mix of operated vs. licensed stores, the answer is both.
-However, if we look at the revenue generation, company-operated stores make up 79% of the company’s revenues in 2017.
+However, if we look at the revenue generation, company-operated stores make up 80% of the company’s revenues in 2018.

-As specified on Starbucks annual report for 2017, “The mix of company-operated versus licensed stores in a given market will vary based on several factors, including our ability to access desirable local retail space, the complexity and expected ultimate size of the market for Starbucks and our ability to leverage the support infrastructure within a geographic region.”
+The mix of company-operated versus licensed stores in a given market will vary based on several factors, including our ability to access desirable local retail space, the complexity and expected ultimate size of the market for Starbucks and our ability to leverage the support infrastructure within a geographic region.

 Where do most of Starbucks revenues come from?

-As of 2017 company-operated stores accounted for 79% of total net revenues.
+As of 2018 company-operated stores accounted for 80% of total net revenues.
 Instead, 11% is produced by the licensed stores, which have a lower gross margin and a higher operating margin than company-operated stores.

-As specified in the Starbucks annual report for 2017, “In our licensed store operations, we leverage the expertise of our local partners and share our operating and store development experience.
+As specified in the Starbucks annual report for 2018, “In our licensed store operations, we leverage the expertise of our local partners and share our operating and store development experience.
 Licensees provide improved and at times the only, access to desirable retail space.”

 What are the most sold Starbucks products?

-As specified in its 2017 annual report “Starbucks is committed to selling the finest whole bean coffees and coffee beverages.
+Starbucks is committed to selling the finest whole bean coffees and coffee beverages.
 To ensure compliance with our rigorous coffee standards, we control coffee purchasing, roasting and packaging and the global distribution of coffee used in our operations.
-We purchase green coffee beans from multiple coffee-producing regions around the world, and custom roasts them to our exacting standards for our many blends and single origin coffees.”
+We purchase green coffee beans from multiple coffee-producing regions around the world, and custom roasts them to our exacting standards for our many blends and single origin coffees.